expo/expo/docs/pages/guides/adopting-prebuild.md

 + registerRootComponent(App);
 ```

-Alternatively, you can just change `appName` to `"main"`.
+Alternatively, you can change `appName` to `"main"`.
 Switching to `registerRootComponent` is useful if you want to take advantage of other features like web support.
-Importing `expo` adds side-effects for development environments that are removed in production bundles, meaning there isn't some massive bundle size increase.
+Importing `expo` adds side-effects for development environments that are removed in production bundles.

 ## Prebuild